Having a good Enchilada Sauce is essential for almost any Southwestern-inspired meal. And this delicious sauce won't disappoint!

-- 1 ½ tablespoons olive oil
+- 1 ½ tbsp olive oil

-- 1 medium onion, finely chopped
+- 1 medium onion finely chopped

-- 2 to 3 cloves garlic, minced
+- 2–3 cloves garlic minced

 - ½ cup tomato sauce

-- 2 tablespoons minced fresh cilantro
+- 2 tbsp fresh cilantro minced

-- 1 teaspoon dried oregano
+- 1 tsp dried oregano

-- 1 teaspoon ground cumin
+- 1 tsp ground cumin

-- Salt to taste
+- salt to taste

-- Add the onion and garlic and sauté over medium-low heat until the onion is translucent.
+- Add the onion and garlic, and sauté over medium-low heat until the onion is translucent.